-Basics of signal processing
+Basics of automatic control Basics of signal processing

-- Choose the right methods to design and control a mobile robot for a particular task. - Integrate approriate methods for sensing, cognition and actuation - Justify design choices for a robotic system - Implement perception, localisation/navigation and control methods on a mobile robot
+- Choose the right methods to design and control a mobile robot for a particular task. - Integrate approriate methods for sensing, cognition and actuation - · Justify design choices for a robotic system - Implement perception, localisation/navigation and control methods on a mobile robot - Choose the right methods to design and control a mobile robot for a particular task.

-- Plan and carry out activities in a way which makes optimal use of available time and other resources. - Set objectives and design an action plan to reach those objectives. - Use a work methodology appropriate to the task. - Assess progress against the plan, and adapt the plan as appropriate. - Chair a meeting to achieve a particular agenda, maximising participation. - Evaluate one's own performance in the team, receive and respond appropriately to feedback. - Negotiate effectively within the group. - Resolve conflicts in ways that are productive for the task and the people concerned.
+- Plan and carry out activities in a way which makes optimal use of available time and other resources. - Set objectives and design an action plan to reach those objectives. - Use a work methodology appropriate to the task. - Assess progress against the plan, and adapt the plan as appropriate. - Chair a meeting to achieve a particular agenda, maximising participation. - · Evaluate one's own performance in the team, receive and respond appropriately to feedback. - Negotiate effectively within the group. - Resolve conflicts in ways that are productive for the task and the people concerned.